 Frequently Asked Questions

-Q: How many times does NOUN give admission in a year?
+Q: How many times does NOUN offer admission in a year?

 A: You can apply to the school every semester; they’re always accepting new students.
-No need to wait; admissions remain open year round.
+No need to wait; admissions remain open all year.

 Q: What is the pass mark for the NOUN exam?